rezKamal/assembly_sort/README.md

 While taking CPSC 52 (Computer Architecture), I got interested in writing optimized low-level code.
-This repo contains 3 attempts at writing optimized Quicksort code in MIPS Assembly.
+This repo contains 3 attempts at writing optimized Quicksort code in MIPS Assembly (and debugging it using MARS).

 ## standard_quicksort
 My first implementation of a Quicksort algorithm, created individually for a lab assignment.